rsoderberg/Portfolio/PackageRenamer/README.md

 ---
 #### Method
 ##### Libraries:
-iostream - handle input/output (May be removed after testing phases are complete)
+iostream - handle input/output
+string - access rfind and replace methods for modifying file extension

 ##### Data Structure:
-None at this time, may implement a vector as data quantities will be unique to each use.
+None at this time, may implement a vector as data quantities will be unique to each use and need to grow/shrink accordingly.

 ##### Testing:
 Necessary:
+	- Excel file conversion to .csv.
 	- Excel file read.
 	- Folder creation.
 	- File copy to folders.
 	- File renames.